AlxFrst/AlxFrst/README.md

   <br />
 </div>

 A few years ago I realized that I wanted to focus my efforts on being useful.
-For this reason, I'm trying to contribute more and more to open-source projects, helping people on Discus, StackOverflow, Spectrum, Github discussions... and creating useful content to be used by developers: libraries and articles.
+For this reason, I'm trying to contribute more and more to open-source projects, helping people... and creating useful content to be used by developers.

 <br />